 “Everyone in the field of autism knows that treatment and intervention can be enormously expensive and stressful for families,” said Pamela Lemerand, an assistant professor in the School of Health Sciences and the center’s project director.
 “We really have this community commitment to creating this system of care for families that feels seamless to them.”

 Currently, autism is estimated to affect one in 91 children nationally and is, internationally, four times more prevalent in boys than girls, according to the American Academy of Pediatrics and the Autism Society of America.
-Autism can range from mild and manageable, to more severe forms where an individual may not be able to communicate verbally or must have constant care.“The area of autism is a very unusual subject,” said Jim Lyddy, the executive director at the center.
-“It’s a large problem and prevalence of autism is on the rise.”
+Autism can range from mild and manageable, to more severe forms where an individual may not be able to communicate verbally or must have constant care.

 The Autism Collaborative Center at EMU plans on being a community center for families with autistic children or family members.
 The center will offer diagnosis and intervention as well as therapy, group support and a venue for individuals to play and meet one another.